|

 In a preface to an exhibit of his first stone series water colors at the Macbeth Gallery in New York, he wrote, “In stones, with their patterns and imbedded fossils, I have discovered a new world not like our own.
 In it are beings, beasts, birds and reptiles of species heretofore unknown and unclassified.”

-It seems obvious that these new paintings presented much more radical and expressionistic images than did his previous paintings.
-Yet the new paintings remained essentially, as he thought his work should always be, responses to the facets, fragments and view of the fascinating microcosms of nature to be seen in stones.
+These new works presented much more radical and expressionistic images than previously.
+Yet the new paintings remained essentially responses to the facets, fragments and view of the fascinating microcosms of nature to be seen in stones, as he thought his work should always be.

 Weeds